What’s newGlobal Highlights

 Overall call

-• Petty theft in urban areas.
+• Petty theft in crowded tourist spots

-• Unpredictable road conditions.
+• Unpredictable road conditions

-• Altitude sickness in high altitudes.
+• Altitude sickness at high elevations

 How to travel it safely